jaagut123/bash_matrix/README.md

-# bash_matrix
+# Bash scripts Collection

-A modified implementation of matrix-like rain of characters based on this code from: https://gist.github.com/khakimov/3558086.
+1. A modified implementation of matrix-like rain of characters based on this code from: https://gist.github.com/khakimov/3558086.

+2. Bash prompt like zsh shell in Mac or Kali Linux.